Amulet: Other cultures

 Amulets vary considerably according to their time and place of origin.
 In many societies, religious objects serve as amulets, e.g. deriving from the ancient Celts, the clover, if it has four leaves, symbolizes good luck (not the Irish shamrock, which symbolizes the Christian Trinity).

 In Bolivia, the god Ekeko furnishes a standard amulet, to whom one should offer at least one banknote or a cigarette to obtain fortune and welfare.

 In certain areas of India, Nepal, and Sri Lanka, it is traditionally believed that the jackal's horn can grant wishes and reappear to its owner at its own accord when lost.
 Some Sinhalese believe that the horn can grant the holder invulnerability in any lawsuit.

 The Native American movement of the Ghost Dance wore ghost shirts to protect them from bullets.

+The Makonde people of East Africa use dilishi (sing. ilishi), protective amulets designed to ward off certain kinds of black magic.

 In the Philippines, amulets are called agimat or anting-anting.
 According to folklore, the most powerful anting-anting is the hiyas ng saging (directly translated as pearl or gem of the banana).
 The hiyas must come from a mature banana and only comes out during midnight.
 Before the person can fully possess this agimat, he must fight a supernatural creature called kapre.
 Only then will he be its true owner.
 During Holy Week, devotees travel to Mount Banahaw to recharge their amulets.